-Homebrew PC troubleshooting 101: Here’s where to start if your PC won’t
+Here's How to Troubleshoot a DIY PC That Won't Start | Digital Trends

 Power

 There are a lot of different power plugs in a system, and it’s all too easy to miss one of them.
-One of the most common is the 4-pin connector next to the CPU.
-There’a already a wide 8 or 12-pin connection closer to the power supply, which you should also check, but a lot of builders overlook the smaller CPU power connection.
+One of the most common is the 4/8-pin connector next to the CPU.
+There’s already a wide 24-pin connection, which you should also check, but a lot of builders overlook the smaller CPU power connection.

 Then, just run through the other parts in the PC and make sure there’s power running from the power supply to each one.
 In a typical build, that means hard drives and optical drives, but it could also include a PCIe expansion or graphics card.
 If you have a modular power supply, also ensure all of the cables are plugged into the correct spot on the PSU, and are running to the right component.